-In the previous etching Giuseppe Vasi showed the gardens of Palazzo Corsini, the residence of Cardinal Neri Corsini junior, nephew of Pope Clement XII; the pope in turn was the nephew of Cardinal Neri Corsini senior who in 1662 bought a farm off Porta S. Pancrazio and commissioned Matthia De Rossi the design of a small casino on a commanding position.
-In his plate Vasi chose to give more relevance to Villa del Vascello, another casino built at almost the same time as Villa Corsini and having the shape of a vessel.
+In a previous etching Giuseppe Vasi showed the gardens of Palazzo Corsini, the residence of Cardinal Neri Maria Corsini, nephew of Pope Clement XII; the Pope in turn was the nephew of Cardinal Neri Corsini who in 1662 bought a farm off Porta S. Pancrazio and commissioned Mattia De Rossi the design of a small casino on a commanding position.
+In this 1761 plate Vasi chose to give more relevance to Villa del Vascello, another casino built at almost the same time as the Corsini one and having the shape of a vessel.

 The view in March 2010

-The street which led to Villa Corsini is today extremely busy because it links the historical part of the city with its modern western suburbs.
+The road, the initial section of Via Aurelia, today is extremely busy because it links the historical part of the city with its highly populated modern western suburbs.

-When the Corsini completed the design of the gardens behind their palace at Via della Lungara they lost interest in their villa off Porta S. Pancrazio and the land surrounding the casino was mainly used for farming; the casino, because of its isolated position was called dei Quattro Venti (of the Four Winds); its main characteristic was to be built on a terrace with a central tunnel which allowed carriages to reach the rear side of the property.
+When the Corsini completed the design of the gardens behind their palace at Via della Lungara they lost interest in their villa off Porta S. Pancrazio and the land surrounding the casino was mainly used for farming; the casino, because of its isolated position on high ground was called dei Quattro Venti (of the Four Winds); its main characteristic was to be built on a terrace with a central arched passage which allowed carriages to reach the rear side of the property.

-Various details of the casino showing the statues of the Four Seasons and a small collection of ancient reliefs/busts; the small pillar is decorated with the heraldic symbols of the Aldobrandini (the properties of this family were inherited by the Pamphilj)
+Various details of the arch showing the statues of Four Winds and a small collection of ancient reliefs/busts; the small pillar is decorated with the heraldic symbols of the Aldobrandini (the properties of this family were inherited by the Pamphilj)

 The arch was decorated with four statues representing the winds and with a coat of arms of Pope Innocent X, to whom the Doria Pamphilj owed much of their wealth.
-A long inscription makes reference to war destructions (BELLI FURORE) and to Prince Filippo Andrea Doria Pamphilj (PHIL.
+A long inscription makes reference to war destructions (BELLI FURORE) and to Prince Filippo Andrea V Doria Pamphilj (PHIL.
 AND.
-AB AURIA PAMPHILUS), a keen supporter of the Papal cause, who nevertheless, after the annexation of Rome, accepted becoming a senator of the Kingdom of Italy and the first Mayor of the city.
+AB AURIA PAMPHILUS), a keen supporter of the Papal cause, who nevertheless, after the annexation of Rome, was appointed Senator of the Kingdom of Italy and temporary Mayor of the City.

 Some decorative elements were moved from Villa Pamphilj to the site of former Villa Corsini and viceversa.